8char/portfolio/posts/demo-post/demo-post.md

 series: false
 ---

+# Demo Post

+> *Keep in mind that this post is only supposed to display the capabilities of the website, the content below is just some random documentation pulled from sveltekit's documentation...*

 To deploy to [Cloudflare Pages](https://developers.cloudflare.com/pages/), use [`adapter-cloudflare`](https://github.com/sveltejs/kit/tree/master/packages/adapter-cloudflare).

 This adapter will be installed by default when you use [`adapter-auto`](adapter-auto), but adding it to your project is recommended so that `event.platform` is automatically typed.